Melopeus/Engripted-Comunication-Protocole/README.md

 >* Specify their preferred mode
 >* Ask for the mode until they receive it and the rest of the information like keys, what job they have,
 >* Start communication with one another
->* Communicate with the server until all data was sent/received
+>* Communicate with the server and ask for permission to continue until all data was sent/received